CalGreen Energy Services specializes in CalGreen checklists, inspections and commissioning services.

 There is no doubt that the California Building Codes are the most stringent in the country.
 “Stringent” costs building owners money.
-The CalGreen Code is even more difficult with its wide-ranging requirements from construction waste management plans to measuring the moisture content of framing members.
+The CalGreen Code is even more difficult with its wide-ranging requirements from construction waste management to measuring the moisture content of framing members.
 As absurd as some of the requirements are, many must be complied with on your project.

 We do it by critically reviewing the CalGreen requirements on your project and eliminating any that aren’t specifically required by the code.
 We do this by carefully editing your CalGreen Checklist so your project is only committed to clearly mandated items.
 When necessary, we will deal with your local plan reviewers to ensure they do not try to impose frivolous requirements on your project.